dpi-tta-slides/user-feedback/PITCHME.md

 [source](https://www.momtestbook.com/)

 ---

 # A useful conversation

 - Talk about their life, not your idea.
 - Talk specifics, not hypotheticals.
-- Listen, don’t talk.
+- Listen, don't talk.

 ---

 # Guidelines

-- Ask about someone’s behavior, not hypotheticals.
+- Ask about someone's behavior, not hypotheticals.
 - People will lie to you.
-It’s your job to make sure they don’t by asking correct questions.
+It's your job to make sure they don't by asking correct questions.
 - Questions you ask should terrify you.
-They could disprove what you’re researching.
+They could disprove what you're researching.

 ---